codestergit/omc-ios/README.md

   - Follow the Step 1, Step 3 through Step 8 to configure OMC SDK from [Configure Responsys][PushRef]

 ### Configure Oracle Infinity
-To configure Infinity, application needs the Oracle.plist.
-It contains the Infinity configuration.
+To configure Infinity in the app, you will need the `oracle.plist` file which contains the Infinity configuration.
-  - Oracle.plist
+  - oracle.plist
-    - Download the [Oracle.plist][OraclePlistRef]
+    - Download the [oracle.plist][OraclePlistRef]
     - Drag and Drop it into your application Xcode Project.
-    - Open the Oracle.plist and change the value of `ora_dc_account_guid` to the value of your team/configuration in Infinity.
+    - Open the `oracle.plist` and change the value of `ora_dc_account_guid` to the value of your team/configuration in Infinity.
         - How to get the `ora_dc_account_guid`:
             - login to [Infinity][InfinityRef]
             - Select the team (if multiple teams are listed).